How to Start Annuals Indoors from Seed

 2. Fill Cells

-Fill each cell three-fourths full of potting medium.
+Fill each cell three-quarters full of potting medium.

 Place a toothpick in the center of each cell.